Do you travel in summer? Alan and I usually avoid it, preferring the less-crowded shoulder seasons of spring and fall.

 Want to take the grandkids on an adventure that they’ll never forget?
 Cruising Alaska’s Inside Passage with Un-Cruise Adventures is one of our favorite off-the-beaten-path summer trips.

 This is an Alaska cruise with plenty of things to do and see but without the crowds.
 Wake up in quiet Alaska coves, watch whales cavorting in Frederick Sound, walk on glaciers and discover the cultural heritage of the Tlingits.

 Un-Cruise Adventures offers a cruise for every pocketbook, from budget to luxury.
 Wilderness class ships—Explorer, Discoverer and Adventurer, with 60 to 76 guests—start at $3,000 per person while the Safari class ships—Quest and Explorer, with 22 to 36 guests—are more of a luxury option at $8,000 per person.

 While summer crowds head for North Carolina beaches, turn your thoughts inland to Winston-Salem, home to Wake Forest University, tobacco tycoons, Moravian history and the best food you’ve ever tasted.

-Spend a day exploring Old Salem, a Moravian settlement that’s similar to Williamsburg but on a more intimate scale.
+Spend a day exploring Old Salem, a Moravian settlement that’s similar to Colonial Williamsburg but on a more intimate scale.
 Gardeners will enjoy the authentic vegetable and flower gardens, learning about the seed saving program and watching craft demonstrations.
 A chicken pot pie meal at The Tavern in Old Salem is a must.